 We investigate Gately's solution concept for cooperative games with transferable utilities.
 Gately's conception introduced a bargaining solution that minimises the maximal quantified "propensity to disrupt" the negotiation process of the players over the allocation of the generated collective payoffs.
-Gately's solution concept is well-defined for a broad class of games.
+We show that Gately's solution concept is well-defined for a broad class of games and that it can be interpreted as a compromise solution.
 We also consider a generalisation based on a parameter-based quantification of the propensity to disrupt.
-Furthermore, we investigate the relationship of these generalised Gately values with the Core and the Nucleolus and show that Gately's solution is in the Core for all regular 3-player games.
-We identify exact conditions under which generally these Gately values are Core imputations for arbitrary regular cooperative games.
-Finally, we investigate the relationship of the Gately value with the Shapley value.
+We provide an axiomatic characterisation of the original Gately value as well as these generalised Gately values.
+Furthermore, we investigate the relationship of these Gately values with the Core and the Nucleolus and show that Gately's solution is in the Core for all regular 3-player games, but is fundamentally different from the Nucleolus.
+We identify exact conditions under which these Gately values are Core imputations for arbitrary regular cooperative games.
+Finally, we investigate the relationship of the Shapley value.